klogg/fl2000_drm/ANALYSIS.md

 NOTE: for correct dissector operation Wireshark must be built with patch allowing dissection of CONTROL messages with "device" recipient.
 For details see https://code.wireshark.org/review/32626 (merged to Wireshark master development branch)

-## Known issues
+### Known issues

-1. Empty 'status' stage CONTROL packets and zero-size BULK packets are not dissected because of Wireshark implementation - see `dissect_usb_payload()` function not proceeding to dissection when there is no data beyond standard USB header
+* Empty 'status' stage CONTROL packets and zero-size BULK packets are not dissected because of Wireshark implementation - see `dissect_usb_payload()` function not proceeding to dissection when there is no data beyond standard USB header

 ## Observations

-See parsed stream dump and register access statistics below
+See parsed stream dump and register access statistics below.

 * All video frames are transmitted in RGB24 which is confirmed by USB data frame size:<br>
 800x480 (resolution) x3 (bytes per pixel) = 1152000